Statute of Frauds: Section 16: Sales of goods

 Section 16 provided that no contract for the sale of goods for the price of ten pounds sterling or more shall be good except if the buyer shall accept part of the goods and actually receive the same or give some thing in earnest to bind the bargain or in part of payment, or that some note or memorandum in writing of the said contract signed by the parties to be charged by such contract or their authorized agents.
 This section was amended by section 7 of the Statute of Frauds Amendment Act 1828 (9 Geo.
-4) to cover goods to be delivered in the future, not yet manufactured, or not yet fit for delivery.
+4. c.
+14) to cover goods to be delivered in the future, not yet manufactured, or not yet fit for delivery.

-Sections 15 and 16 was repealed by the schedule to the Sale of Goods Act 1893 (56 & 57 Vict c.
+Sections 15 and 16 was repealed by the schedule to the Sale of Goods Act 1893 (56 & 57 Vict. c.
 71), although section 16 was substantially re-enacted as section 4 of the 1893 act.

 Section 4 of the Sales of Goods Act 1893 was itself repealed by section 2 of the Law Reform (Enforcement of Contracts) Act 1954.

 Wills

 Section 5 requires that wills devising land be in writing signed by the person devising the property or some other person at his direction, and shall be attested and subscribed in the presence of the said testator by three or four credible witnesses.

 Section 6 provides that a gift of land in a will may only be revoked by another will or a codicil or other writing declaring the revocation executed in the same manner as a will is by section 5 or by testator or someone at his direction and in his presence burned, cancelled, torn or obliterated.

-Section 1 of the Wills Act 1751 (25 Geo 2 c 6) provides that any gift in a will to person witnessing a will is void to the extent his testimony and he is a valid witness to the execution of the will under the Statute of Frauds.
+Section 1 of the Wills Act 1751 (25 Geo.
+2. c.
+6) provides that any gift in a will to person witnessing a will is void to the extent his testimony and he is a valid witness to the execution of the will under the Statute of Frauds.
 Section 2 provides if there gift is a charge on land to pay debts to the witness then the charge stands and the witness is admitted.

 Section 12 provides that an estate pur autre vie may devised by will in writing signed by the testator or someone in his presence and at his express direction, attested and subscribed in the testators presence by three of more witnesses.
 It also provides for estate pur autre vie in cases where no devise is made.

 Sections 18 through 20 provide rules for nuncupative (oral) wills for personal estates valued at over 30 pounds may be only made during the last illness of a testator.
 After six months have passed from the speaking of the will no testimony shall be received to prove a nuncupative will unless the testimony of the substance of it was committed to writing within six days of making the will.
 A nuncuparative will must be witnessed by three witnesses.